Luisinhoas/Causal-Inference-GP1-/README.md

 ##  Check for multicolinearity.

 The second MLR assumption is no Perfect Collinearity (Multicollinearity).
-We can check this here:
+I can check this here:

 ```{r}
 cor1<-cor(act,video, use="complete.obs") #complete.obs is a method to compute